 Basic: Free

-A key limitation to Mercury's strategy is that you do not get access to a dedicated relationship manager unless you pay $4,200 per year.
+A key limitation to Mercury's strategy is that you do not get access to a dedicated relationship manager unless you pay for Mercury Pro ($299 per month).

 While the free tier accomplishes much of what early-stage startups need, companies will either need to pay for additional features as they scale or find a new financial platform.